Did you know?

-In Addo, you will find 1 000 year-old cycads, hillsides adorned with

-    pastel-coloured proteas, primeval impenetrable thicket, bizarre-looking

-    spiny noorsveld, and wide-open plains where antelope graze.
-Lion and spotted
+In Addo, you’ll also find 1000-year-old cycads, hillsides covered in pastel-coloured proteas, primeval impenetrable thicket, bizarre-looking spiny noorsveld, and wide-open plains where antelopes graze.

-    hyena have been reintroduced into the park and there are kudu, red

-    hartebeest and eland too.

 The rare flightless dung beetles of Addo are a more unusual attraction.

-    Always busy rolling perfect balls from elephant dung, the park is full of

-    signs warning visitors to avoid harming these unique creatures.
+Always busy rolling perfect balls from elephant dung, the park is full of signs warning visitors to avoid harming these unique creatures.

 The marine section of the park includes the St Croix Island group, with Brenton and Jahleel, which is home to a huge number of different bird species.
 St Croix is also home to the largest breeding colony of African penguins in the world.
 These waddling wonder birds are endangered and the population in the bay has sadly declined 70% in the last seven years.
 The colony went from a high of 60 000 individuals down to the current number of 22 000, roughly half of the entire world’s population.